 - Steno Diabetes Center North Denmark

-- Steno Diabetes Center Greenland.
+- Steno Diabetes Center Zealand.

 To reinforce the vision, the Steno Diabetes Centers are being established: patient-friendly and service-oriented clinics with personnel and facilities that will focus on the care goals for each individual, complemented by user-friendly surroundings with good accessibility.
 The activities will be based on research and of the highest international standard.